mitrotm/xorcrypt64/README.md

 # Overview
-XORCrypt64 is a simple encryption/decryption tool implemented in x86_64 Windows Assembly and integrated with C. It demonstrates how low-level XOR cipher operations can be performed efficiently in Assembly while leveraging C for input/output handling.
+xorcrypt64 is a encryption/decryption tool implemented in x86_64 Windows Assembly and integrated with C. It demonstrates how low-level XOR cipher operations can be performed efficiently in Assembly while leveraging C for input/output handling.
 This project is ideal for learning about Assembly programming, function integration, and basic cryptographic operations.

 # Features
 XOR encrypts and decrypts a fixed buffer of data in Assembly.